OH GOSH. The new Saint Seiya Netflix remake is seriously …

 Just to be clear, I don’t deny the CGI animation is, at times, clunky.
 Limitations in rendering technology probably also forced the producers to remove one of the most thrilling elements of the original work I.E. the shattering of cloths to bits.

 What I’m saying is, overall, I’m not thrilled.
-But I don’t have any major complaints with the CGI artstyle of the Netflix remake either.
+But I don’t have any major complaints with the CGI artstyle of this Netflix remake either.

 What I hated most about this remake.
 What I found to be the most inexplicable too.

 Why all the new names?
-A slew of westernized ones that follow no logical system, no matter how I look at it.
+A slew of westernized ones that follow no coherent convention, no matter how I look at it.

 I understand this might have been a move to promote Saint Seiya to new international viewers.
 I can also see the necessity for some renaming because of the changes involving Mitsumasa Kido.
 (Some of the original terms just don’t translate well to English too, such as “cloth”)